jwplayer/jw-showcase-appletv/README.md

 If you're a customer who has [JW Recommendations](https://support.jwplayer.com/customer/portal/articles/2191721-jw-recommendations) enabled (formerly called Feeds), you can make use of Search and Recommended playlists.
 If you have a Search playlist specified, a Search box will appear in your Apple TV app UI.
 The Recommended playlist will be used to suggest related videos when a user selects a search result.

 To enable search, you must specify a Search playlist ID and a Related playlist ID in your `config.json` file.
-The parameter for the Search playlist is 'searchPlaylistId' and the parameter for Recommended playlist is 'recommendedPlaylistId'.
+The parameter for the Search playlist is `searchPlaylistId` and the parameter for Recommended playlist is `recommendedPlaylistId`.

 Make sure you have set up Search and Recommended playlists through your JW Dashboard or through the [Platform API](https://developer.jwplayer.com/jw-platform/reference/v1/methods/channels/create.html).